Please contact our programme coordinator

 Course of Studies and Contents

-The general MA Programme in Anthropology offers:
+The MA Programme in Anthropology is structured as follows:

 The MA Programme in Anthropology is a prerequisite for the PhD, and also prepares students for a number of professional areas of work such as: